This paper provides statistics and analysis of the Coronavirus Job Retention Scheme.

 - Suspending face-to-face assessments and Jobcentre appointments, and pausing disability benefit reassessments.

 - Suspending deductions for certain kinds of debt.

 - Suspending the ‘Move to Universal Credit’ pilot which had been testing the final phase of Universal Credit caseload rollout (‘managed migration’) in Harrogate.

-The DWP has been clear, however, that these policy changes were only meant to be temporary during a moment of acute crisis.
+The DWP has been clear that these policy changes were only meant to be temporary during a moment of acute crisis, and several measures had been withdrawn by the end of 2020.
 The Secretary of State for Work and Pensions stated in May that it was not her intention “to change the fundamental principles or application of Universal Credit”.

 Calls for further change

 Despite these policy changes, as well as the Government’s express intention not to alter the fundamental design and architecture of Universal Credit, there have been further calls to reform UC to support households more effectively during the crisis.

 These have included: